Interfaces¶

 Filtering:

-- Column filters: Filter by lifecycle, criticality, data category, business process, contains PII, and more
+- Column filters on lifecycle, criticality, data category, business process, contains PII, integration route, and data classification

 Actions: